tj5miniop/tj5os/README.md

 Steam: Ready to go out of the box!
 Just log in, enable Proton, and start gaming.
 Installed as a native RPM package, to ensure no performance loss.
 ProtonPlus is also included out of the box to easily install any version of proton.

-Heroic Games Launcher: The Heroic Games Launcher is included to allow easy installation of Epic,GOG & Amazon Games titles.
-Heroic integrates well with Steam, allowing games to be entered using big picture mode

 Container Tools: Includes Distrobox CLI for container creation.
 You can easily install DistroShelf or BoxBuddy from the software center for a nice inteface to go alongside.